vdeshpande-confluent/data-portal-demo-setup/README.md

 This Terraform setup aims to facilitate the demonstration of a data portal for analyzing credit card transactions and detecting potential fraud, following the methodology outlined in [David's blog post](https://confluentinc.atlassian.net/wiki/spaces/PM/pages/3232631844/Demo+the+Data+portal).

+This repository sets up a multiple resources for managing tags and business metadata in Confluent Schema Registry.
+Tags like "PII", "Security","Private" and "Financial" are created with corresponding descriptions.
+Tag bindings are established for various Kafka topics linking them to relevant tags.
+Additionally, business metadata definitions and bindings are set up to provide context about data sources, sinks, and access permissions.

 # Pre-requisites
 - User account on [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree)